Looking for a specific home movers mortgage?

 In order to buy a new home with a mortgage, you will need to sell your existing home first.
 However, if you are struggling to sell your home, you could consider renting your property temporarily, until you are able to sell it.

-A Let to Buy mortgage would enable you to lease your current property and buy a new home.
-To secure a Let to Buy mortgage, Let to Buy mortgage lenders will need to see that your rental income will comfortably cover your mortgage repayments.
-If you choose to continue letting your existing property instead of selling it, you will need a Buy to Let mortgage.
+let to buy mortgage would enable you to lease your current property and buy a new home.
+Let to buy mortgage lenders will need to see that your rental income will comfortably cover your mortgage repayments.
+But, if you choose to continue letting your existing property instead of selling it, you will need a buy to let mortgage.